Uncertainty Quantification as a Principled Foundation for Explainable Artificial Intelligence: A Case Study of Counterfactual Explanations: Building Bridges: Uncertainty-aware XAI

-XAI's blindness to uncertainty thus not only undermines the \emph{truthfulness} of explanations, but more critically it side-steps the challenge of building high \emph{quality} models AI~\citep{schut2021generating}.
-The latter is symptomatic of a broader problem, where the quality of models and their explanations tends to be assessed independently (especially for post-hoc methods)~\citep{sokol2024what}.
-Another consequence is that most (counterfactual) explainers operate on \emph{crisp} predictions, which prevents them from relying on the (relative) uncertainty of each class, possibly exacerbating explanation \emph{ambiguity}~\citep{sokol2020limetree}.
-More broadly, XAI rarely ventures beyond \emph{deterministic} models; while it sometimes considers \emph{first-order} probabilistic predictions, \emph{second-order} uncertainty remains alien~\citep{wood2024model}.
+XAI's blindness to uncertainty thus not only undermines the \emph{truthfulness} of explanations, but more critically it obscures the challenge of building reliable and robust AI systems that are founded in sound design principles and compatible with the envisaged application~\citep{schut2021generating,rudin2022interpretable}.
+The latter is symptomatic of a broader problem in XAI (that is particularly prominent in its \emph{post hoc} sub-field) where the quality of explainers or explanations is assessed independently of the underlying models' quality~\citep{sokol2024what}.
+Another consequence of uncertainty unawareness is the dominance of (counterfactual) explainers that are confined to \emph{crisp} predictions.
+This limitation is particularly easy to overlook as XAI tools mostly focus on \emph{binary} classification problems in which the notions of uncertainty or class probability may not provide clear benefit.
+Nonetheless, this ignorance, for example, prevents explainers from recognising the (relative) uncertainty of individual classes -- hence exacerbating explanation \emph{ambiguity} -- as well as their possible structural or hierarchical relation~\citep{sokol2020limetree}.